gvwilson/sdxpy/src/undo/index.md

 meaning "exit the application".
-We need this to break out of the keystroke-processing loop in the application, and no, we didn't think of this up front…
+We need this to break out of the keystroke-processing loop in the application, and no, we didn't think of this up front.

 </div>